-This compensation time will be applied for the following Sprint race whether this is at the same or the next event.
+This compensation time will be applied for the following race whether this is at the same or the next event.

-Should, for any reason, the results of the previous Race remain provisional due to any unresolved judicial matters (such as an outstanding appeal) then the compensation time will not be applied to the pit stop during the following race(s) and shall only be applied to the elapsed race time of the provisional results for the race(s) after the judicial matters have been resolved and when the final top three places for that previous round have been determined.
+Should, for any reason, the results of the previous Race remain provisional due to any unresolved judicial matters (such as an outstanding appeal) then the compensation time will not be applied to the pit stop during the following race(s) and shall only be applied to the elapsed race time of the provisional results for the race(s) after the judicial matters have been resolved and/or when the final top three places for the that previous race (s) round have been determined.